-The rise of the influence of connected consumers
+The rise of the influence of connected consumers is key to influencer marketing success.

 Over the years, with the proliferation of social platforms and apps available on the Web, communications and marketing have experienced radical changes.
 Connected consumers, now better informed are forcing companies to adopt less invasive approaches to inbound marketing and social selling.
+Influencer marketing success is an increasingly important venture for companies.

 From the 4 P’s of traditional marketing (price, product, promotion, placement), we go to the five C’s of influencers marketing on social networks.
 Today, brands and marketing agencies, realize the importance of disseminating relevant content to stand out and reach their customers.
 And they see the impact of interventions and recommendations on the community influencers.
 Over 80% of companies surveyed in recent polls are considering increasing their budget devoted to influencer marketing and content on social networks.

-The Five Cs: The Keys to Effective Strategy with Influencers
+The Five Cs: The Keys to Effective Strategy with Influencers and Influencer Marketing Success

 An effective influencer marketing strategy doesn’t only to organize campaigns sponsored endorsements or recommendations with celebrities.
 It ultimately comes back to advertising, and influenceratis only showcase the brands.